-To set up Notification Emails:
+To set up Notification Emails (Expert Mode):

 - 1. Navigate to MANAGEMENT> OTHER: Notifications. - 2.
-In the Actions panel of the Notifications screen, and click 🖂 Email Setup.
+In the Actions panel of the Notifications screen, toggle Expert Mode to ON and click the Email Setup gear.

 3. The Email Setup window will display: